jamesvickers19/nimble_assignment/README.md

 algorithm is being used on is below some size, as it may run faster (not building the lookup) and is easier to understand.
 The size where the lookup-based algorithm begins to be worth it's complexity could be determined empirically by benchmarking.

+# Improvements

+The repository could use some automation on running tests and linting the code.
+Github Workflows would be one approach, tried adding one but didn't work out-of-the-box, needs investigation.